This post may contain affiliate links. Please see my disclosure policy for more details.

 Whyalla to Adelaide: 4 hr 15 min – 382km

-Click on the map below to find accommodation in Adelaide.
+Use the search box below to find accommodation in Adelaide.

 If you’ve been inspired by my Perth to Adelaide drive itinerary and decided to do the trip yourself, you’ll have an unforgettable experience and take home a bucket load of great memories.